Onehand-Coding/automations/README.md

 ## ✨ Features

-* **Project Scaffolding**: Instantly create new Python projects with a standardized directory structure, interactive mode, and flexible options
+* **Project Scaffolding**: Instantly create new Python projects with standardized directory structure (app, CLI, library), interactive mode, fullstack projects (FastAPI + React), and flexible options
+* **Documentation Generation**: Generate project documentation files (README.md, LICENSE, pyproject.toml, .gitignore) with customizable templates
+* **File Organization**: Clean up directories by sorting files based on their type, extension, date, or name with recursive and dry-run options
+* **File Downloading**: Download files using aria2c, wget, or curl with resume support and multiple method fallbacks
+* **Video/Audio Downloading**: Download videos, audio, and playlists from various platforms using yt-dlp with quality options, format listing, and browser cookie integration
+* **Torrent Downloading**: Download torrents or magnet links using aria2c with pause/resume, speed limits, seeding options, and session file support
-* **Gist Management**: Upload, update, list, delete, and download GitHub Gists from the command line
+* **Gist Management**: Upload, update, list, delete, and download GitHub Gists from the command line with interactive mode
+* **Subtitle Management**: Automatically sync subtitles with videos using audio analysis, shift time in subtitle files, or embed subtitles into videos (softsub or hardsub)
-* **Database Management**: Automate PostgreSQL database backups and restores
+* **Database Management**: Automate PostgreSQL database backups and restores with cloud upload support (rclone or Google Drive)
-* **Cloud Sync**: Upload database backups directly to any `rclone` remote or Google Drive
-* **File Organization**: Clean up directories by sorting files based on their type, extension, date, prefix, or stem
+* **Google Photos Organization**: Organize Google Photos Takeout archives by embedding metadata from JSON files into media files
+* **Website Cloning**: Clone entire websites for offline viewing using HTTrack
 * **System Utilities**: Retrieve saved Wi-Fi passwords, manage WireGuard VPN connections, or automatically install the correct `chromedriver` for your browser
-* **Google Photos**: Organize Google Photos Takeout archives
-* **Website Cloning**: Clone websites for offline viewing
-* **Modular Downloaders**: Download videos, audio, files, and torrents with robust, standalone scripts and consistent CLI options
-* **Subtitle Management**: Sync, shift, and embed subtitles into video files

 ---